Binge Eating Disorder In Men

 Cheat Days And Binge Eating

-I mentioned before that I have always had a tendency for occasional binge eating.
+I mentioned before that I have always had a tendency to occasional binge eating.

 When I started to lose weight, I was pretty strict and had a lot of discipline with my diet.
 And if there were any treat days, cheat days, or special occasions I could be comfortable with throwing the rulebook out the window, and having whatever I wanted.